 Waiting.
-I notice that many novice travel writers that have sent out a group of query letters to magazines tend to sit back and wait to hear back from the editors.
+Many novice travel writers send out a group of query letters to magazines and tend to sit back and wait to hear back from the editors.
 If you do this, you'll spend a lot of time spinning your wheels, being unproductive.
 The idea is to be continuously sending out pitches to land assignments.

 Social media is another chronic time waster.
 It’s so easy to be swept away on the social media tsunami!
 Whether you spend time on Facebook, Pinterest, Instagram, Twitter, or any other social media platform – they will all kill your time.

 I say this from personal experience.
 If you’re spending more than 30 minutes/day on social media, you’re wasting valuable time that is far better spent doing the six main travel-writing tasks listed above.
 Leave the “look at me” social media vanity posts to others who are not as dedicated or committed to their writing as you.

 As I’ve mentioned in a previous post, social media will NOT provide you with writing assignments from magazine editors.
 Dreaming up saleable story ideas and sending out query letters is what rakes in the paying work.

 Checking email and/or texting throughout the day, watching TV, and Netflix are also time wasters if you’re doing these things when you should be doing your work.

 What are the things that distract you from your work?
 Make a list and then figure out a way to control them so they don’t take over your day.

 How do you spend your time each day?
 Stop giving up your life to distractions and nonsense.

 If you want to be a travel writer (or anything else in life) then keep a consistent schedule and stay focused on the specific and direct tasks that will help you reach your goals.

 By doing these things, you’ll be more productive.
 You’ll have more energy.
 And you’ll reach levels of success with your freelance travel writing you never dreamed possible.